boscomonkey/opentx_voices/README.md

 ```

-## Changing Voices
+## Mac OS X Voices

-If you want to use a different voice to generate your sound tracks, follow these [directions](https://www.google.com/search?q=mac+os+x+change+default+voice) to change the default voice on your Macintosh.
+If you want to use a different voice to generate your sound tracks, follow these directions to change the default voice on your Macintosh - [https://www.google.com/search?q=mac+os+x+change+default+voice](https://www.google.com/search?q=mac+os+x+change+default+voice)

+Here's a hint about removing voices from your Macintosh - [http://osxdaily.com/2011/07/29/delete-voices-mac-os-x-lion/](http://osxdaily.com/2011/07/29/delete-voices-mac-os-x-lion/)

+## History

+2017/12/04
+: Initial draft